 In this section, we investigate the liveness and self-timed boundedness of timed SDFGs.
 A self-timed execution of a live and self-timed bounded SDFG uses a finite amount of memory and all actors fire infinitely often in such an execution.
-Necessary and sufficient conditions are given, and an algorithm for checking these conditions.
+Necessary and sufficient conditions for liveness and self-timed boundedness are given, and an algorithm for checking these conditions.